daidensacha/shop-for-buddhas/README.md

 -  **Create Project Repository** I used the Code Institute [gitpod-full-template](https://github.com/Code-Institute-Org/gitpod-full-template).
-I clicked on "Use this template" and created my project repository name "mp3-garden-journal".
+I clicked on "Use this template" and created my project repository name "shop-for-buddhas".
 I then opened this in GitPod to start the project.